| Crates.io | skia-bindings |

 It's possible to cross compile Skia and the Rust bindings for different architectures on Linux.
 Set the following environment variables and then invoke cargo with the desired --target triple:

-For linking your Rust application, you may also need to instruct cargo to use the correct linker and look for native library dependencies (such as Skia's FreeType dependency) in the sysroot.
+For linking a Rust application, it may also be necessary to instruct cargo to use the correct linker and look for native library dependencies (such as Skia's FreeType dependency) in the sysroot.
 This can for be done via a .cargo/config file or via environment variables.
-For example if your Rust target platform is aarch64-unknown-linux-gnu and you're Yocto SDK's target is aarch64-poky-linux:
+For example if the Rust target platform is aarch64-unknown-linux-gnu and the Yocto SDK's target is aarch64-poky-linux: